Archives For friendship

 Thank you for the birds that sing.
 Thank you, God, for everything.

 Non-religious people may still want to give thanks before a special meal.
 Anyone can say more than just Bon Appétit!
-Expressing gratitude for the food and appreciation of the company is all that is needed.
+Expressing appreciation of the company and gratitude for the food is all that is needed.
 Or this may be an opportunity to go around the table and have each person say what they are grateful for.

 The Quaker tradition of “silent grace” before a meal works well for a dinner party with people of diverse beliefs.
 All present join hands in a circle around the table, and are silent for half a minute or so as they collect their thoughts, pray or meditate.
 Then the host or hostess gently squeezes the hands of the people seated closest.
 This signal is quickly passed around the table and everyone begins to eat and talk.